JohnGaros/data_quality_api/README.md

 1. Read the Business Requirements Document (`docs/BRD.md`) for the big picture.
 2. Review functional and non-functional requirements to understand what must be built.
 3. Follow the docs in `infra/` and `scripts/` when you are ready to run or deploy the service.
+4. If you are evaluating decoupled uploads, review `configs/external_upload.example.yaml` and the notes in `docs/ARCHITECTURE_FILE_STRUCTURE.md` for integration guidance.